how i found my passion in compassion and why its proved so helpful dr hayley d quinn

 My younger self is so happy she stuck around to watch all this, and we giggle at times about the journey we have been on.
 You really don’t know what life has to offer you and what you are capable of.

-If you are feeling stuck, exhausted, overwhelmed, uncertain about your work, your direction or how to create a life that feels more engaged and meaningful for you, I would highly recommend starting by making some time for yourself to turn inwards and start the process of meeting yourself with compassion.
+If you are feeling stuck, overwhelmed, and uncertain about your business, your direction or how to create a business that allows life to feel more engaged and meaningful for you, I would highly recommend starting by making some time for yourself to turn inwards and start the process of meeting yourself with compassion.

 I truly believe that by incorporating compassion practices into our daily lives and our work we can increase our capacity for caring, courage and wisdom.

-This can also allow us to build sustainable businesses and build lives that feel meaningful and in line with our own values.
+This can allow us to build sustainable businesses and build lives that feel meaningful and values aligned.

-If you’re a service-based business owner or entrepreneur and would like to know more about how working with me could help you in this process, please reach out, I’d love to hear from you.
+If you’re a woman business owner/entrepreneur and would like to know more about how working with me could help you in this process, please reach out, I’d love to hear from you.

-In the meantime, go well and go gently with yourself.
+In the meantime, go well and go gently with yourself and remember if you thrive your business will too!

-I would like to acknowledge the Aboriginal and Torres Strait Islander people as the Traditional Owners of the land on which I live, learn, play and grow, and pay my deepest respect to elders, past and present.
+I would like to acknowledge the Aboriginal and Torres Strait Islander people as the Traditional Owners of the land on which I live, and pay my deepest respect to elders, past and present.

 Dr Hayley D Quinn